benjamindburke/typescript_website/README.md

 ```

 After webpack has bundled your code and assets, a new browser window will open to your website.
-If one does not display, follow [this link.](http://localhost:9799)
+If one doesn't open, try [clicking here](http://localhost:9799).
 Stop the webpack server by pressing Ctrl+C in the terminal window.

 Alternatively, use `npm run build` to compile the project.
-The output will be found in the [lib/](lib) folder.
+The output will be found in the lib/ folder.
 Executing the build step only will compile your code and will not open a browser window.

 [index.tsx](src/index.tsx) is where your React components are added to the website DOM.
-Place your custom code inside the [src/](src/) folder, using whichever folder structure you prefer.
+Place your custom code inside the src/folder, using whichever folder structure you prefer.
 Most developers prefer to separate their code into frontend and backend code, and while this is a good way to keep your working directory clean, it is by no means required.

 ### Adding style to your components